Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenSettings.md

          ![Basic authentification](../../Assets/Screenshots/Adyen/Integration/BasicAuthentification.png)

-         Enter the server's username and password that you have defined as *Notification user* and *Notification password* in the *Payments* settings and click the [Apply] button.
+         Enter the server's username and password that you have defined as *Notification user* and *Notification password* in the *Payments* settings.
+Click the [Apply] button.

          ![Notification user and password](../../Assets/Screenshots/Adyen/Integration/AdyenNotificatioUser.png)